JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 });
 ```

-The first order of business is to import the Bootstrap dependencies that were installed and "use" them in the application.
+The first order of business is to import the Bootstrap dependencies\index{dependency} that were installed and "use" them in the application.
 We don't explain this in great detail here as much of it is specific to Vue and is thus outside the scope of this book.

 ```js
 import Vue from "vue";